 Cons:

-- It may not be as compact as some other models, which could make it more difficult to maneuver in tight spaces.
+• It may not be as compact as other models, making manoeuvring in tight spaces more difficult.

 Conclusion

-After comparing the DCF850 vs DCF887 impact drivers, it is clear that both tools have their unique advantages and disadvantages.
-The DCF850 offers a more compact design, making it easier to maneuver in tight spaces.
+After comparing the dcf850 vs dcf887 impact drivers, it is clear that both tools have their unique advantages and disadvantages.
+The DCF850 offers a more compact design, making it easier to manoeuvre in tight spaces.

 It also delivers a higher maximum torque of 1500 in-lbs, making it ideal for heavy-duty tasks.
 On the other hand, the DCF887 provides a longer battery life, a higher maximum speed of 3250 RPM, and three-speed settings for more control over the tool’s performance.